Evil Eye Gifts And Everything About The Greek "Mati"

-It is one of the most imporant symbols in Greek folklore, so we produced modern evil eye merch.
+The famous Greek Mati or the evil eye is one of the most imporant symbols in Greek folklore.

 There is no way that you have never seen it on various souvenirs if you ever walked in a Greek tourist area.